Royal College of Paediatrics and Child Health

 User research

-From these interviews, we developed hundreds of user stories, which in a series of workshops held with each department, we grouped into epics and ranked them by importance.
-These formed the site’s core user journeys and had a direct impact on the content strategy and information architecture.
+From these interviews I developed hundreds of user stories which summed up all the many ways people might want to use the site.
+In workshops held with each stakeholder group, we grouped these stories into epics and ranked them by importance.
+These epics formed the site's core user journeys and directly informed the content strategy and information architecture.

 Content strategy

-The old site had over five thousand pages of content plus many more PDFs, from clinical guidelines, to research papers, to articles and advice guides.
-Each one would need migrating manually as it was too complex to automate.
+The old site had over five thousand pages and many more PDFs, from clinical guidelines, to research papers, to articles and advice guides.
+We made the decision early on that PDF content should be re-publised as site content, to improve accessibility and SEO.
+Each of these pieces would need categorising and migrating to the new site manually as they were too complex to automate.

-To facilitate this, I completed a full content audit, indexing each piece of content and cross-referencing it against traffic stats for the last year.
+I conducted a full content audit, indexing every page and linked document, cross-referencing it against traffic stats for the last year.
 Any page with five or less views I marked as a potential candidate for deletion.
-And, working with the RCPCH web team, we determined which content could be transferred directly or needed to be re-written.
+And, working with the RCPCH web team, we determined which content could be migrated directly or would need a re-write.
 Each team was responsible for their own content, so the decision to delete or re-write content was quite politically sensitive.

 With a full understanding of the content, I created a set of content types and templates.
 The old site only had one content type – the page – which meant it was being used for many different things with no consistent structure.

-↑ Example content type definitions, showing permissions, fields and taxonomies.
+↑ Example content type definitions, showing permissions, fields, taxonomies and display views.

 Content types are defined by the purpose of each piece of content, for example an article content type may have tag and author field whereas an event may have date and location fields.

-I also needed to create a new taxonomy structure to categorise content.
-Combined with content types, this would be used to sort and view content in various ways – for example to show related articles on a certain topic.
+I also created a new taxonomy structure to categorise content, using card-sorting techniques with stakeholder and user groups to ensure they were properly validated.
+Combined with content types, this would be used to sort and view content in various ways – for example to show related articles on a certain topics.

 Information architecture